alcibiadesc/Agile-Tags/README.md

 # Agile-Flags

-This is an internal project of the CoE Agile of Santander Global Tech.
+This is an internal tool for evaluate the Skills of certain roles.

 Our purpose is study Agile mindset maturity levels